WordPress/gutenberg/packages/rich-text/README.md

 ## Usage

-The Rich Text package is designed to aid with applying rich formatting (e.g. bold, italic, links) onto plain text strings.
+The Rich Text package is designed to aid in the manipulation of plain text strings in order that they can represent complex formatting.

 By using a `RichTextValue` value object (referred to from here on as `value`) it is possible to separate text from formatting, thereby affording the ability to easily search and manipulate rich formats.

+Examples of rich formats include:

+-   bold, italic, superscript (etc)
+-   links
+-   underordered/ordered lists

 ### The RichTextValue object